Eviction by High Court writ of possession

 Writs of possession

 HCEOs are also referred to as enforcement agents, bailiffs or Sheriffs.
-They are private agents regulated by the High Court Enforcement Officers Association who operate under instructions received from the claimant landlord.
+They are private agents regulated by the High Court Enforcement Officers Association who can be instructed by a claimant landlord.

 When a possession order can be enforced in the High Court